 - Doctor’s Order — A physician’s signed order with explicit directions for each and every medication, treatment, over-the-counter medications, vitamins, etc. your camper will need.

 - If your camper is sensitive to aspirin or ibuprofen or related products, PLEASE BE CERTAIN CAMP IS MADE AWARE OF THIS IN WRITING.
-In some camper, such medications can have a worsening effect on their asthma.
+In some campers, such medications can have a worsening effect on their asthma.

 At camp we always do our best to make certain that we remind campers to wear shirts and hats to avoid exposure to excessive sunlight.
 We do recommend that you be certain to pack sunscreen for your camper to apply to her/himself.
 If we have your permission (on the Health History Form and/or Camper Profile), we’ll do our best to apply the sunscreen when we feel it is appropriate.
 However, we recognize that some campers have sensitivities/allergies to sunscreen.
 Accordingly, we cannot apply sunscreen, yours or ours, without your permission.